simoncns/INADEV/README.md

     1. Containerize the code using Docker and run the code locally on your laptop using Docker Desktop. **OPTIONAL - If you can, deploy the code on an EC2 instance on AWS.
 AWS Free tier instances should suffice

     2. Launch the web application using a browser and demonstrate the functionality

+Run Make to build and deploy locally using Docker.